desparvis/alu-low_level_programming/README.md

-This repository is of a learning project of about how C works.
+This repository is of a learning project of about how low level works.